Arif-Foysal/obsidian/AI Based Medical Diagnosis System.md

 ## Speech

-Good afternoon everyone, today we are going to present our project idea which is **Computer Vision Based Medical Diagnosis System** designed to assist doctors in detecting and diagnosing diseases more accurately and efficiently.
+Good afternoon everyone, today we are going to present our project idea which is **AI Dermatologist Agent For Skin Condition Diagnosis** designed to assist doctors in detecting and diagnosing diseases more accurately and efficiently.

-Before we dive into the details, Take a look at this X-ray.
-At first glance, it might look normal, right?
-But what if I told you there’s actually a fracture somewhere in this image?

-Well the fracture is highlighted by the pink box right over here.
-See this is a child’s hand, and children’s bones are more malleable than adult bones.
-So, when they break their wrist, it’s often a bend or a dent rather than a clean fracture/break.

-Now, obviously we are not medical professionals here, but even well-trained doctors can sometimes miss it.
-In fact, studies show that radiologists can miss up to **20-30% of abnormalities**in medical images due to the sheer volume of cases, fatigue, or the subtlety of certain conditions.
+**Challanges:**

+**Pathology:** dermatologists often rely on biopsy samples analyzed under a microscope To confirm skin cancer or other serious conditions.
+While this method is accurate, it’s also **expensive** and **time-consuming**.
+Patients may wait days or even weeks for results

+**Early Detection Difficulties**
+Some skin conditions, like melanoma, can be incredibly challenging to identify in their early stages.
+By the time these conditions are detected, they may have already progressed to a more dangerous stage.

+**human error**
+Even the most skilled dermatologists are not immune to mistakes.
+Studies show that dermatologists miss **10-15% of skin cancer cases** during visual exams.

+**Limited Access**
+In rural and underserved areas, access to dermatologists is often severely limited.
+Patients may have to travel long distances or wait months for an appointment.

+This lack of access can lead to delayed diagnoses, worsening outcomes, and even preventable deaths.

+In fact, studies show that dermatologists can miss up to **10-15% of skin cancer cases** during visual examinations.
+This is where our AI-powered dermatologist agent comes in.

-Our goal is to build an AI powered application that uses **deep learning** and **computer vision** that will learn from medical data such as x-ray, blood tests and even skin images and provide **highly informed desicions** about their diagnosis, their treatment options, prognosis and so on.
+Our goal is to build an AI-powered application that uses **deep learning** and **computer vision** to analyze skin images and provide highly informed decisions about potential diagnoses.
+This tool will not only assist doctors in making faster and more accurate diagnoses but also empower patients to seek early medical attention when needed.

+## Dermatologist Agent
+<iframe width="560" height="315" src="https://www.youtube.com/embed/jtzN34U9cG0?si=rK4Rrp37OtMvTn2W" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Video